 Yet the pork at Buffet da Pepi comes with more than just great garnish.
 It comes with a personal history that dates back to 1897 and a regional history that stretches for centuries.
-Trieste lived under the Habsburg rule of Austro-Hungary until the end of the First World War – and much of the city reflects that.
+Trieste lived under the Habsburg rule of Austro-Hungary until the end of the First World War – and much of the city still reflects that that.

-It’s said that James Joyce conceived his masterpiece Ulysees while sipping cappuccino around Trieste and so in the spirit of literary improvement I drank coffee and ate chocolate cake on his behalf.
+It’s said that James Joyce conceived his masterpiece Ulysses while sipping cappuccino around Trieste and so in the spirit of literary improvement I drank coffee and ate chocolate cake on his behalf.
 Art is a sacrifice, as they say, and I was ready to surrender to my craft…

 Caffe Tommaseo, although recently renovated, seduces through its history, its atmosphere and, yes, through its chocolate cake.

 In addition to the gilt-edged antique till, the polished wooden floor, the whipped cream and the white walls, this legendary cafe also provides free, fast wifi.
 Heaven.